 3. Improving Confidence in Cloud Provider Security

-While AWS does offer many useful security tools and configurations, it’s important to know where their responsibility ends and where yours begins — especially when it comes to protecting data within sensitive workloads.
+While AWS does offer many useful out-of-the-box security tools and configurations, such as AWS CloudTrail and Amazon Cloud Watch for logging and monitoring, it’s important to know where their responsibility ends and where yours begins — especially when it comes to protecting data within sensitive workloads.

 We’re even seeing companies begin to think about the security of their data on AWS before they make the decision to migrate to AWS.
-It’s becoming more common for companies to talk in parallel with both AWS and cloud security providers (like yours truly, Threat Stack) to get all their questions answered up front, asking things like:
+It’s becoming more common for companies to talk in parallel with both AWS and cloud security providers (such as Threat Stack) to get all their questions answered up front, asking things like:

 - How do we ensure compliance?